 Fig. 1.
 Co-CNN integrates the cross-layer context, global image-level context, semantic edge context and local super-pixel contexts into a unified network.
 It consists of cross-layer combination, global image-level label prediction, within-super-pixel smoothing, cross-super-pixel neighborhood voting and semantic edge prediction.
-First, given an input 150×100 image, we extract the feature maps for four resolutions (i.e., 150×100 , 75×50 , 37×25 and 18×12).
+First, given an input $150 \times 100$ image, we extract the feature maps for four resolutions (i.e., $150 \times 100$ , $75 \times 50$ , $37 \times 25$ and $18 \times 12$ ).
 Then we gradually up-sample the feature maps and combine the corresponding early, fine layers (blue dash line) and deep, coarse layers (blue circle with plus) under the same resolutions to capture the cross-layer context.
 Second, an auxiliary objective (shown as "Squared loss on image-level labels") is appended after the down-sampling stream to predict global image-level labels.
 These predicted probabilities are then aggregated into the subsequent layers after the up-sampling (green line) and used to re-weight pixel-wise prediction (green circle with plus).
 Third, the multi-scale prediction streams are appended to predict semantic edges, and then the predicted edge maps are utilized to guide the feature learning in subsequent convolutional layers.
-Finally, the within-super-pixel over-segmentation map to produce the final parsing result.
+Finally, the within-super-pixel smoothing and cross-super-pixel neighborhood voting are performed based on the predicted confidence maps (orange planes) and the generated super-pixel over-segmentation map to produce the final parsing result.
 Only down-sampling, up-sampling, and prediction layers are shown; intermediate convolution layers are omitted.
 For better viewing of all figures in this paper, please see original zoomed-in color pdf file.